fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8e.md

 },
 ```

-and we have 5 persons saved, we see an absurd amount of queries.
+and considering we have 5 persons saved, and we query `allPersons` without `phone` as argument, we see an absurd amount of queries like below.

 <pre>
 Person.find
-User.find
-User.find
-User.find
-User.find
-User.find
+User.find_v1
+User.find_v1
+User.find_v1
+User.find_v1
+User.find_v1
 </pre>

 So even though we primarily do one query for all persons, every person causes one more query in their resolver.

+NOTE: Depending upon if you provided `phone` parameter or not when querying `allPersons`, you'll see User.find_v2 or User.find_v1 logs in your console respectively.

 This is a manifestation of the famous [n+1-problem](https://www.google.com/search?q=n%2B1+problem), which appears every once in a while in different contexts, and sometimes sneaks up on developers without them noticing.